Fisheries intelligence, structured for analysts who can’t afford to be wrong.

 Full chronology per vessel — not just the current flag.

 Every identity snapshot is preserved: name, flag, IMO, MMSI, IRCS, registry numbers.
-2.25M identity rows across 1.18M vessels.
+Full identity history retained across 1.5M+ vessels.
 Trace reflagging and detect identity laundering.

 Owners, operators, and the relationships between them.